 2025

-Anton Björnqvist, Carl-Oscar Jonson, Erik Prytz, Björn J. E. Johansson, Peter Berggren (2025) Assessing the impact of evaluations of crisis management efforts International Journal of Disaster Risk Reduction, Vol. 118, p.
-105226-105226, Article 105226 (Article in journal) Continue to DOI
+Anton Björnqvist, Carl-Oscar Jonson, Erik Prytz, Björn J. E. Johansson, Peter Berggren (2025) Assessing the impact of evaluations of crisis management efforts International Journal of Disaster Risk Reduction, Vol. 118, Article 105226 (Article in journal) Continue to DOI

 2024